128 Sussex Way, Monroe Township, New Jersey 08831

 Generally, HOA fees for a condo are less than for a co-op.
-At Rossmoor, monthly HOA fees for condos are in the $400s and $500s and for co-ops are in the $600s, $700s and $800s.
+At Rossmoor, monthly HOA fees for condos are in the $400s and $500s and for co-ops are in the $500s to $800s.
 Single family home HOA fees are not disclosed.
 All buyers pay a one-time application fee of approximately $2,950.

 The fees pay for a gated entrance with 24-hour security, all common area maintenance, a shuttle bus to local shopping, an on-site nurse, water and sewer, trash pick up and basic cable.
 They also pay for all of the recreational ameniities.

 Plenty of green spaces give Rossmoor a spacious feeling, and the 43 miles of streets, named after early American historical figures, are wide, meandering and lined with trees.

 The development is financially stable and has a good selection of amenities, including a very nice 30,000 square foot clubhouse with a grand ballroom, tennis courts, a fitness center, a woodshop, a library, a ceramics studio and a swimming pool.
 Residents also enjoy the 72-par Rossmoor Golf Course (fees required to play), as well as more than 50 clubs and activity groups.